in-the-keyhole/byzantine-config-binaries/README.md

 # Byzantine-config

-GUI based executable application that allows Hyperledger Fabric (HLF) configuration transactions to be created to update channel configurations and adding organizations to an HLF network.
+GUI based executable application that allows Hyperledger Fabric (HLF) configuration blocks to be viewed and updated transactions created for channel configuration, adding new organizations, and generating crypto material.

 ### Installation